-Whether you have a card compatible with monitor mode or not, you can always store WiFi packets in a PCAP file.
+Whether you have a card compatible with monitor mode, a wifi sniffer, or not, you can always store WiFi packets in a PCAP file.

 Capture monitor mode

-If you have a compatible card in monitor mode, in addition to the access points the list of clients connected to the WiFi network is shown.
+If you have a compatible card in monitor mode, with a wifi sniffer, in addition to the access points the list of clients connected to the WiFi network is shown.

 With Acrylic Wi-Fi Professional you can open PCAP files and get a snapshot of the state of the network at the time of capture, being able to make use of its modules measuring the quality of the WiFi network with recommendations for improvements.
 In this way you can see the recommendations such as which is the best channel for the WiFi network or if the type of security is not appropriate.
 You can also use the packet viewer to detect if there are attacks against the network that may be causing clients to be disconnected, if there is high packet traffic slowing down the web, etc.

 There are many tools capable of working with the PCAP data format, such as Wireshark and all its console tools that allow analysis and counting of packages and work and automate analysis.
 With these captures in PCAP format is obtained a control and monitoring of the status of WiFi networks and there is evidence to check, corroborate and justficar the status of wireless networks as well as customers.